LED Blinking Tutorial STM32F4 Discovery Board – GPIO Pins with HAL Library

 } GPIO_TypeDef;

-Configure GPIO pins as Digital Output
+Configure GPIO Pins as Digital Output

 void HAL_GPIO_Init(GPIO_TypeDef *GPIOx, GPIO_InitTypeDef *GPIO_Init)

-For example in the above LED blinking code, we used GPIOD to control onboard LEDs of discovery board such as PD12, PD13, PD14, and PD15.
-To initialize them as a digital output, first we create a struct variable “BoardLEDs” of type GPIO_InitTypeDef.
+In the LED blinking code above, we use GPIOD to control the onboard LEDs PD12, PD13, PD14, and PD15.
+To configure them as digital outputs, we first create a struct variable BoardLEDs of type GPIO_InitTypeDef

 GPIO_InitTypeDef BoardLEDs;